Color Of Change

 About Color Of Change:

 Color Of Change is the nation’s largest online racial justice organization.
 We help people respond effectively to injustice in the world around us.
-As a national online force, 7 million people have taken action with Color Of Change this year.
-We move decision-makers in corporations and government to create a more humane and less hostile world for Black people in America.
+As a national online force driven by over 7 million members, we move decision-makers in corporations and government to create a more human and less hostile world for Black people in America.
 Visit www.colorofchange.org.